-The full coil configuration on a six lead motor should be used in applications where higher torque at lower speed is desired.
+The full coil configuration on a six lead motor should be used in applications where higher torque at lower speeds is desired.
 This configuration is also referred to as full copper.
-In full coil mode, the motors should be run at only 70% of their rated current to prevent overheating.
+In full coil mode, the motors should be run at only 70% of their rated current to prevent over heating.

-Figure 6: 6-lead motor full coil (higher torque) connections
+Figure 7: 6-lead motor full coil (higher torque) connections

-Connections of 8-lead Motor
+Connections to 8-lead Motors